Mervin50/Real-Estate-Recommender-System-and-Analytics/README.md

 1. The majority of properties are priced in the "1-2 crores" and "2-3 crores" ranges.
 2. There's a significant drop in the number of properties priced above "5 crores."

-Figure 2 Observations: Most properties have a price_per_sqft ranging between approximately ₹0 and ₹40,000.
-There is a significant concentration in the lower range, with a few properties having exceptionally high price_per_sqft.
+Figure 2 Observations:
+1. Most properties have a price_per_sqft ranging between approximately ₹0 and ₹40,000.
+2. There is a significant concentration in the lower range, with a few properties having exceptionally high price_per_sqft.

-Figure 3 Observations: The box plot clearly shows several outliers, especially on the higher side.
-The interquartile range (IQR) is relatively compact, but there are many data points beyond the "whiskers" of the box plot, indicating potential outliers.
-It seems to be right skewed.
+Figure 3 Observations: Prices are highly concentrated between 0 to 3 crores.

 ![Image](https://github.com/user-attachments/assets/0031d522-19f5-4fa5-a30b-2606c2a07c7a)